What in the World is

 Note: Although doctrine was covered in this article, read the OIU Newsletters to understand how doctrine has been used by WCG (GCI) as a distraction and massive propaganda tool.

-1 1990 Snyder-Tucker radio interview (available through ESN) and Research Letters Concerning Worldwide Church of God Changes.
+1 1990 Snyder-Tucker radio interview (CD/audio tape with ESN) and Research Letters Concerning Worldwide Church of God Changes.

 2 "In the end, settlement cost us an even $2 million..." ("Miracle Victory!
 And What It Means" by Gerald Flurry, Personal, The Philadelphia Trumpet, 2003)